colinxy/colinxy.github.io/README.md

 [My Blog](http://colinxy.github.io)

-This is the source branch. all posts will be generated to_site here.
+This is the source branch.
+All posts will be generated to _site/ here.